foundations-fall-2016/session5/readme.md

 ## Terminal Basics

-* use the Git Bash terminal (installed along with Git) for best results
+Windows users should use the Git Bash terminal (installed along with Git) for best results

 Here are the shell commands we covered last class: